absmach/supermq-docs/docs/authorization.md

 ## User Registration

-There are two ways to user get registered to magistrala, self-register and register new users by super admin.
+There are two ways to user get registered to Magistrala, self-register and register new users by super admin.
 User registration is self register default which can be changed by following environment variable:

 ```env